klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 ## Introduction

 Entity Framework Core is a powerful ORM that facilitates data access in .NET applications.
-However, mastering its nuances—especially when aiming for a domain-driven design—can be challenging.
 In this article, we'll explore how to manage entity relationships without relying on the data context within your domain logic.
 We'll focus on a practical example that underscores the importance of understanding your database's behavior and EF Core's delete behaviors.

 ## The Scenario: Devices and Permissions